Moriteru Ueshiba

-Moriteru Ueshiba (植芝 守央, Ueshiba Moriteru) is a Japanese master of aikido.
-He is a grandson of Morihei Ueshiba, founder of aikido, and son of Kisshomaru Ueshiba.
-Ueshiba is the third and current Doshu (hereditary head) of the Aikikai.
+Moriteru Ueshiba (植芝 守央, Ueshiba Moriteru) is a Japanese teacher of aikido.
+He is a grandson of Morihei Ueshiba and son of Kisshomaru Ueshiba.
+Ueshiba is the third and current Dōshu.

 Biography

 Ueshiba was born on April 2, 1951, in Tokyo, Japan.
 Recalling his childhood during a 2004 interview, he said, "The first time I wore an Aikido uniform I was in the first grade of elementary school.
 But my family didn’t force me to do keiko (training) then, I just did it when I felt like it.
 I started training seriously in my high school years.
 My intention then was to become a successor to my father, and to preserve Kaiso’s [Morihei Ueshiba's] legacy for the future."

 In 1976, Ueshiba graduated from Meiji Gakuin University with a degree in economics.
 In 1996, he assumed the position of Dojocho (director/owner) of Aikikai Hombu Dojo.
 In 1997, he visited Ireland.
-He assumed the title of Doshu on January 4, 1999, following the death of his father, Kisshomaru Ueshiba.
+He assumed the title of Dōshu on January 4, 1999, following the death of his father, Kisshomaru Ueshiba.
 In January 2006, as part of Aiki-Kai Australia's 40th anniversary, Ueshiba visited and taught in Australia.
+Also, in 2019 he led a seminar in San Mateo organized by the California Aikido Association.
+On the occasion of the 60th anniversary of the New York Aikikai, he held a seminar in Galloway in 2025.

-Ueshiba wrote the books Best Aikido: The fundamentals (2002, co-authored with his father Kisshomaru Ueshiba), The Aikido master course: Best Aikido 2 (2003), and Progressive Aikido: The essential elements (2005).
+In 2006, Ueshiba awarded the Anchieta Medal of São Paulo, Brazil.
+In 2009 he awarded the Order of Friendship from the President of Russia.
+Also, in 2012 he awarded the Gold Medal of Valencia Polytechnic University in Spain and in 2013 he receives the Medal with Blue Ribbon of Honor from the Emperor of Japan.
+In 2025 Dōshu was awarded by Emperor of Japan the Order of the Rising Sun, Gold Rays with Rosette for the spread and promotion of aikido during the Spring Honors.

-Following the iemoto system, he is expected to be succeeded as Doshu by his son Mitsuteru Ueshiba.
+Following the iemoto system, he is expected to be succeeded as Dōshu by his son Mitsuteru Ueshiba.